Academic Probation Information

 Upon reinstatement you will continue to be on academic probation until you meet the cumulative GPA of 2.0.

 Restrictions on college privileges and credits taken while on probation

 Credits: While on academic probation you are limited to register for a maximum of four courses or 13 credits per semester during the spring and fall semesters.
 Further, students are limited to one course each summer session.

 Activities: While on Academic Probation a student is not allowed to hold office in any club or student organization, nor play on any varsity sports teams.

 Restrictions on Financial Aid: Financial Aid will be jeopardized by poor grades or academic progress.
 See Financial Aid Office for how it applies to your specific situation.

 Rate of Progress Probation:

-COM 1010, PSY 1001 for the third time.
-This stop will be removed only after you pass the course in question.
+for the third time.
+This Negative Service Indicator will be removed only after you pass the course in question.
 Failure to pass this course on the third attempt will result in immediate dismissal.

 While on rate of progress probation you are limited to register for a maximum of four courses or 13 credits during the third repetition semester.
 Further, students are limited to one course each summer session and winter session.